 Longshaw (DD-559) sunk by shore battery off Okinawa

-• May 24.
-B-29s mining of Shimonoseki Straits sinks multiple ships, daily, isolating Kyushu.
+- May 24.
+B-29's mining of Shimonoseki Straits sinks multiple ships daily, isolating Kyushu from central Japan.

-TF 58 aircraft attack airfields in S. Kyushu.
+TF 58 aircraft attack airfields in Southern Kyushu, Japan.

 Japanese aircraft attack U.S. positions and ships at Okinawa.

-• May 25.
-JCS set 1 Nov 45 for OLYMPIC, the invasion of the Japanese Home Islands.
+- May 25.
+Joint Chiefs set 1 Nov 45 for OLYMPIC, the invasion of the Japanese Home Islands.

 464 B-29's pound Tokyo, 26 planes are lost, highest single-day loss.

-Off Okinawa, kamikazes sink APD, damage 7 other ships off Okinawa.
+Off Okinawa, kamikazes sink Bates (APD-47), damage 7 other ships.

 Off Okinawa kamikazes, kaiten, bombs damage 5 destroyers, 6 other ships.

-• May 28.
-Last strong Japanese air effort on Okinawa, hit a number of ships and sinking Drexler (DD-741).
+- May 28.
+Last strong Japanese air effort on Okinawa, hit a number of ships and sinks Drexler (DD-741).

 454 B-29's, escorted by 101 P-51's fire-bomb Yokohama.